-Hounds Town Evaluation Process
+The Hounds Town Evaluation Process

 Aug 16, 2018

-One of our requirements before using our services at Hounds Town is that you bring your pooch into our facility for a brief evaluation so we can get a better understanding of their personality and determine which play group is the best fit.
+One of our requirements before using our services at Hounds Town is that you bring your pup into our facility for a brief evaluation so we can get a better understanding of their personality and determine which play group is the best fit.
 Naturally, some new families are worried that their dog won’t pass, possibly because they’re very shy or just due to their own test anxiety.

-Getting Started at Hounds Town
+Getting Started

 Having Fun in the Pack